How to Fix HDMI Sound Not Working Mac

-1. Press and hold the Option key on the keyboard and click on the speaker icon in the Mac menu bar (in the top right corner of your screen).
+1. Press and hold the Option key on the keyboard, then click the speaker icon in the Mac menu bar (top right corner).

 1. Click the Apple icon on your Mac menu bar, and choose System Preferences.